Click to start your Longmen Grottoes virtual tour!

 Longmen Grottoes Facts

 Length: 1,000 meters (1, 094 yards) from north to south

-The Longmen Grottoes are located in the south of Luoyang City.
-They are between Mount Xiang and Mount Longmen and face Yi River.
+The Longmen Grottoes, aka Longmen Caves, are between Mount Xiang and Mount Longmen and face Yi River.
 Longmen Grottoes, Yungang Caves and Mogao Caves are regarded as the three most famous treasure houses of stone inscriptions in China.